Proudly Serving Dallas-Fort Worth, Amarillo, Oklahoma City, and Surrounding Areas

 Sometimes water damage is difficult to notice until it is too late.
-Water damage can happen under sinks, in attics, and other hard-to-spot places in your home.
+Water damage can happen under sinks, in attics, and in other hard-to-spot places in your home.
 This can lead to costly damages and repairs to your floors, carpeting, and walls.
-There are many signs, however, that you can look for in and around your property that indicate your home is suffering from water damage.
+However, there are many signs that you can look for in and around your property that indicates your home is suffering from water damage.
 Water damage will cause a change in texture, smell, and color to elements of your home.
 Catching these indicators early will help reduce the chances of expensive accidents and will protect your home.

 When water seeps into the floorboards of your home, it leads to changes in texture.
 The floor will begin to appear warped, buckled, cupped, or loose.
-There are many ways water can seep into the floor, such as a bursted pipe or overflowed sink or bathtub.
+Water can seep into the floor in many ways, such as a burst pipe or overflowed sink or bathtub.
 Keep an eye out for these signs of water damage to your floors:

-Mold and mildew usually begins to grow in areas where moisture has been accumulating for awhile.
-Common places that mold growth occurs is in dark, damp places, including under floorboards, in kitchen cabinets, and on walls that are not exposed to sunlight.
+Mold and mildew usually begin to grow in areas where moisture has been accumulating for a while.
+Common places where mold growth occurs are dark, damp places, including under floorboards, kitchen cabinets, and walls that are not exposed to sunlight.
 Mold will look like dark green, grey, or black spots and can be a potential safety risk.
 It is important to catch water damage before mold begins to grow to prevent irreversible damage.

 Some mold is not easily noticeable because it is located in dark, small areas that are hard to access.
-Water damage, mold, and mildew is usually accompanied by a distinct musty smell.
+A distinct musty smell usually accompanies water damage, mold, and mildew.
 If you notice a musty odor coming from your walls, flooring, basement, attic, or cabinets, this is usually a sign that water damage has accumulated due to moisture in your home.